 Benefit 3—Get Hands-on Experience

 Hands-on learning can improve memory and lesson retention by engaging both the left and right sides of the brain.
-Medical assistant programs are short but intense and focused on practical skills.
+Medical Assistant classes are short but intense and focused on practical skills.

 Students learn on the same equipment they’ll use in the field, and they enjoy opportunities for real-world practice through externships, short stints working in the community with seasoned peers.
 You’ll observe how they do their job and try your hand at things you learned in school, while making professional connections that could result in a positive reference or even a job offer.